quan-vu/symfony5-starter-kit/README.md

 Symfony 5 Starter Kit is a sample for quickstart a symfony project with the most common features.

+With this project I create a skeleton application by jump to Symfony form Laravel.

 ## Quickstart

 1. Install a development web server